 Track Software Usage

 Use software discovery tools that have the ability to track software usage.
 When tracking software applications, it is beneficial to know if applications provided are being used by the end-users.
-It is helpful if your software asset management tool has the capability to report if software has not been used in 30 days, 90 days, six months, one year, etc. Collecting usage information allows you to re-allocate licenses from users who do not use the software instead of purchasing additional licenses.
+It is helpful if your software asset management tool has the capability to report if the software has not been used in 30 days, 90 days, six months, one year, etc. Collecting usage information allows you to re-allocate licenses from users who do not use the software instead of purchasing additional licenses.
+You could also look at contacting a company like iBeta who can do system integration testing to see how your software performance is doing.

 Setup a Self-Service Request Portal